 sm_num_blocks_per_segment indicates the number of payload blocks carried in a segment.

 sm_block_bits_size indicates the number or size of coded data bits in a block.
-It is encoded either with delta or Rice/Golomb coding method as described in Section 9.4.3.4.
+It is encoded either with delta or Rice/Golomb coding method as described in clause 9.4.3.4.

 sm_distortion_measure_flag indicates whether the distortion measure metadata is present or not in the bitstream.